 Traffic/Popularity: Medium Traffic

 MBFC Credibility Rating: HIGH CREDIBILITY

 Founded in 1936, The Cape Cod Times is a broadsheet daily newspaper serving Cape Cod, Martha’s Vineyard, and Nantucket, Massachusetts, United States.
 The current publisher is Peter Meyer, and the editor is Paul Pronovost.

 Gannett, the publisher of USA Today, owns the Martinsville Reporter-Times.
 In August 2019, Gatehouse Media purchased and merged with Gannett becoming the largest newspaper chain in the USA.
 After the merger, the companies retained the Gannett name.
 Advertising and paid subscriptions generate revenue.

 Analysis / Bias

-Overall, we rate the Cape Cod Times Least Biased based on story selection that is balanced with a slight left leaning editorial page.
+Overall, we rate the Cape Cod Times Least Biased based on a balanced story selection with a slightly left-leaning editorial page.
 We also rate them High for factual reporting due to proper sourcing.
-(D. Van Zandt 7/3/2018)
+(D. Van Zandt 7/3/2018) Update (05/20/2022)

 Last Updated on May 17, 2023 by Media Bias Fact Check